[in]Transition: Call for submissions

 Submission and Open Peer Review Process:

-Contributors should upload their video to Vimeo, preferably to a password protected page, or to Critical Commons, then email the [in]Transition editors the relevant URL and password, plus a 25-50 word abstract, a 150-word bio, and a 300-1000-word supporting statement that articulates the research aims and process of the work as well as the ways in which those aims are achieved in the audiovisual form.
+Contributors should upload their video to Vimeo, preferably to a password protected page, or to Critical Commons, then submit the relevant URL and password, plus a 25-50 word abstract, a 150-word bio, and a 300-1000-word supporting statement that articulates the research aims and process of the work as well as the ways in which those aims are achieved in the audiovisual form via our new submission platform.
 Should your work be accepted for publication you will eventually need to make your video public in the privacy settings in order to allow us to embed it at the journal, alongside your statement.
 There are no submission or processing charges - [in]Transition is free to publish, free to read.

 Within two weeks (normally), the [in]Transition editors will watch the work, confer on it, and either: agree, in the first instance, to send the work out for peer review to two expert reviewers (including members of [in]Transition’s editorial board); or write to the author to explain why, in our view, the work does not yet merit being sent out for external review.
 One [in]Transition editor will agree to take on the role of liaising with the author and reviewers for each submission.